 We offer 29 subjects in The Polesworth School Sixth Form @ Tomlinson Hall.

 We are a full-time educational establishment and do not admit students on a part-time basis.
 We do not expect students to take fewer than 3 subjects in Y13.

 Who should make the decision about my choice of subjects?

 You.
 However it is such an important choice that you should consult others.
 Consult your parents/guardians.
-Remember you need support from your parents for at least the next two years so it is important to discuss your choice with them.
+Remember you need support from your parents for at least the next two years so it is important to discuss your choices with them.
 Consult the school.
-The requirements of Higher Education have changed and are still changing so ensure that you act on very up-to-date advice.
+If you are aiming to progress into Higher Education, then make sure that you act on very up-to-date advice.
 Consult careers staff.

 How do you choose your A Level Subjects?